Flag of Rhode Island: Statute

+The flag shall be edged with yellow fringe.

+The pike shall be surmounted by a spearhead and the length of the pike shall be nine feet (9'), not including the spearhead.

 History

 As early as the 1640s, the anchor and "hope" were found on the Rhode Island seal, and the seal's words and emblems were likely inspired by the biblical phrase "hope we have as an anchor of the soul," found in Hebrews 6:18-19.
 Rhode Island's earliest colonists were fleeing persecution in Massachusetts due to their religious beliefs.

 State flag

+Unofficial flags (before 1877)

+In 1835, members of the Journal newspaper in Wilmington, Delaware, flew a state flag from the top of their office.
+The flag was similar to the American flag but with the states coat of arms on its field.

+On July 4, 1840 the first state flag was flown over the state house; its design is not known.

+During the 1856 Whig National Convention state delegates carried with them a flag.
+It had a blue and white field bearing the state’s coat of arms with the Latin motto "multum in parvo,” translating to "much in little."